Zelin-SAS/technical-test/README.md

 - The code's quality is important.

 ## How to
-You can either fork this repository or clone it and push the result to an independent repository on your GitHub page.
+You can either fork this repository or push the result to an independent repository on your GitHub page.